Frequently Asked Questions

 Black Quotation Marks

-"Trainer was very helpful and approachable.
-Training aids such as videos etc. were instructive."
+"Trainer was helpful and approachable.
+Great training aids and videos."

 AW, Verwood, Hampshire